Difficulty

 Persimmon: hybrid

 Asian x American hybrid persimmons are self-fertile and produce seedless fruit in the absence of a pollination partner.
-While some of them are quite cold hardy, the grow season will likely be too short to ripen them in all but the hottest areas in zone 5.
+While some of them are quite hardy, the grow season will likely be too short to ripen them in all but the hottest areas in zone 5.

 Kassandra